Living in the Indian Camps

 Timpanogos and Paiute Traditions by H. J. Gottfredson

-The following excerpts are taken from my great-grandfathers book titled Indian Depredations in Utah.
-Both Peter and his brother Hans were friends of the Timpanogos and Paiute during the 1860's and spent much of their time with them.
-Neither Peter or Hans had any political or religious agenda with the Natives, and Hans employed the Indians for making river trips on the Colorado River over a period of seven years.
-He camped with them and learned their language, traditions and customs.
-They give some interesting insight to the Natives life and beliefs.
-Hans and Peter have written the following rather tongue-n-cheek at times, pointing to the playful humor and superstitions, friendship and generosity of the Native people. - Phillip Gottfredson
+The following excerpts are taken from my great-grandfather's book Indian Depredations in Utah.
+Both Peter and his brother Hans were friends of the Timpanogos during the Black Hawk War, and spent much of their time with them.
+Neither Peter nor Hans had any political or religious agenda with the Natives.
+Over seven years, Hans employed the Natives to make river trips on the Colorado River.
+He camped with them and learned their language, traditions, and customs.
+They give some fascinating insight into the Natives' life and beliefs.
+Hans and Peter have written the following, somewhat tongue-in-cheek at times, pointing to the playful humor and superstitions, friendship, and generosity of the Native people. - Phillip B Gottfredson

 The Timpanogos and Paiute Indians have traditions very similar Hans J. Gottfredson was in business at Eldorado Canyon on the Colorado River for about seven years, and employed Piute Indians to work for him.
 He camped out with them a considerable time and from them learned some of their traditions with regard to the creation, and the Lord's dealings with his children.
 They believe when the earth was created that it was level and beautiful, that fruit and vegetation grew spontaneously, that game was plentiful everywhere and that all was peace, that God (Towats) lived in the south, and that the Lord had two sons.
 The elder son, who was independent and took acre of himself, was the father of the Indians who inherit his nature: the younger was a cry baby always wanting everything he saw, and he is the father of the white people.
 The Lord granted him his desires, and the whites inherit his disposition, that is the reason why the white people are smarter in getting and inventing and making things.
 But as orators they are not the equals of the Indians.